India condemns Iranian drone attack in UAE that wounded three civilians

 Three injured and a drone that didn't ask for landing permission 😅

-It seems the drone didn't read the manual on good practices for visiting the port of Fujairah.
-It arrived unannounced, injured three Indians who were surely just buying spices or watching the sunset, and left without leaving a tip.
-Now India demands explanations, Iran denies the invitation, and the drones keep flying as if they were carrier pigeons with a bad attitude.
+It seems the drone didn't read the manual of good practices for visiting the port of Fujairah.
+It arrived unannounced, injured three Indians who were surely just going to buy spices or watch the sunset, and left without leaving a tip.
+Now India demands explanations, Iran denies the invitation, and the drones keep flying as if they were carrier pigeons with a bad temper.